About Heroin Abuse

 - Tolerance is indicated by the need for more of the substance, higher purity, or different methods of delivery to feel the same results.

-- Dependence is when your body requires heroin to feel normal and withdrawal symptoms present without the substance in your body.
+- Dependence is when your body requires heroin to feel normal and withdrawal symptoms – often described as dope sickness – present without the substance in your body.

 These effects transpire because when the drug is used, the active opiate molecules interact with opioid receptors.
 These receptors, which are located throughout the brain and body, play a role in modifying pain perception, rewarding behaviors, and maintaining body functions like blood pressure and breathing.